 As all gas appliances age and are hit with the passage of time and continued use, changes occur that will cause issues.
 As stated earlier, non-vented/ventless products use the air in the home for combustion.
 Typical household air isn’t that clean.
 Dust, pet dander, hair, and fumes from home cleaning supplies all negatively affect a precision machine like ventless gas logs.

 “It’s similar to putting low-quality gasoline into your car.
-The bad fuel will make the car run poorly, and the car will continue to run poorly even after it gets better quality gas.” – says Full Service Chimney Owner, Bob Berry
+The bad fuel will make the car run poorly, and the car will continue to run poorly even after it gets better quality gas.” – FSC Owner, Bob Berry

 - Water vapor (and not just a little)